frimpongemanuele/darkweb-osint-threat-intelligence/docs/tools-evaluated.md

 * social accounts;
 * cryptocurrency addresses

-to be visualized and investigated.
+To be visualized and investigated.

 **Project role:** Entity correlation and relationship analysis.